diarmuidoconnor/ict-2021/topic08/topic.md

 # Web APIs

-This topic explores API design and implementation using the Express web application framework.
+This topic explores API design using the OpenAPI specification.